andy199310/NCUPortal/README.md

 # NCU portal login

-NCUPortal is a library providing an easier and expressive way to use -[NCU Prtal](https://portal.ncu.edu.tw) to let users login to your application.
+NCUPortal is a library providing an easier and expressive way to use [NCU Portal](https://portal.ncu.edu.tw) to let users login to your application.

 ## Requirements